Getting your ideal job (and salary) is a lot easier than you think!

 Interviews can be a daunting experience.
 There are several techniques you can use to boost your confidence and influence the interview in your favor.

-We will cover some frequently overlooked yet simple techniques you can use to look great in your interview.
+We will cover some frequently overlooked yet simple techniques you can use to keep the interview focused on your expertise and leave the interviewer with a great impression.

 Ultimately the same skills that help you find a great new job also help you to succeed in that job.